Particular/docs.particular.net/transports/selecting.md

 ### Advantages

 - Fully managed, turn-key infrastructure
-- Can store a very large number of messages (up to the 200 TB limit of the related Azure Storage account) although this should not be required in most scenarios
+- Can store a very large number of messages (up to the 200 TB limit of the related Azure Storage account), although this should not be required in most scenarios
 - Low price per message
 - High level of availability